AanshDevpura/WorkAggregator/README.md

 chmod +x run-app

-Also, you must enter a github client id and client with Homepage URL of http://localhost and  Callback URL of http://localhost/callback into the docker-compose for the Git OAuth2 to work.
+Also, you must enter a github client id and corresponding client secret with Homepage URL of http://localhost and Callback URL of http://localhost/callback into the docker-compose for the Git OAuth2 to work.

 This should run the application: